The future of Live music and it’s musicians

-All Mass gatherings are now cancelled until September 2020 at the earliest.
+All mass gatherings are canceled.
 What does this mean for the live music industry?

 We don’t need reminding about what the Coronavirus has done to our healthcare system and our society – and in that order.